Kravica attack (1993)

 The Kravica attack was an attack on the Bosnian Serb village of Kravica by the Army of the Republic of Bosnia and Herzegovina (ARBiH) from the Srebrenica enclave on Orthodox Christmas Day, 7 January 1993.
-During the Bosnian War, the Srebrenica enclave was besieged by the Serb forces who rarely allowed humanitarian aid to enter the area, creating hunger and lack of medicine among the Srebrenica inhabitants.
-It is alleged that the ARBiH attacked, among other objectives, in order to find food, but also to acquire weapons, ammunition and military equipment.
 The attack was organized to coincide with the Serbian Orthodox Christmas, leaving the Serbs unprepared for any attack.

 43-46 people died in the attack on the Serb side: 30-35 soldiers and 11-13 civilians.

 The event is still marked by controversy.
-Republika Srpska claimed that all the homes were systematically torched by Bosniak armed group, but this could not be independently verified during the trial of Naser Orić by the ICTY, where the judges concluded that many houses were already previously destroyed during the war.
-The civilian casualties in the village led to allegations by Serbia that Bosniak forces had carried out a massacre.
+Republika Srpska claimed that all the homes were systematically torched by Bosniak armed group, but this could not be independently verified during the trial of Naser Orić by the ICTY.
 Orić was acquitted of the charges relating to the killings, and later acquitted of all charges on appeal.

+During the massacre of Serbs in Kravica, one of the members of Naser Orić's unit named Rizo, who participated in the massacre of Serbs, wrote a song about it called "Ko na Božić u Kravicu dođe" ("Who comes to Kravica on Christmas"),in which he insulted the Serbian victims.